 What can you do if your loved one has been harmed in a nursing home?

 If your loved one was harmed or died as a result of nursing home abuse or neglect, you have the legal means to hold the facility liable for damages.
-You will want to speak to a nursing home neglect attorney to review your case and determine if you have a viable claim.
+You will want to speak to a nursing home neglect or abuse attorney to review your case and determine if you have a viable claim.

 Our firm handles cases of this nature and will be happy to meet with you to answer your questions, free of charge.
 We stand determinedly against the poor treatment of the elderly and have fought diligently to recover thousands of dollars on their and their families’ behalf.
 Call Ron Meyers & Associates PLLC at 844-920-2438 and schedule a consultation.